vincenzoiovino/timelock.public.disclosure/README.md

 Input the identifier, and click on ``Read deposited document``.
 If the date specified at encryption time is past you will be able to read the document, otherwise you will be asked to wait until the given date.

 ### Optional password
 You also have the option of choosing a password when you submit a document.
-Then don't forget to use the same password when you want to read the document.
+Do not forget to use the same password when you want to read the corresponding document.

 ## Screenshots
 <img src="screenshotpublicdisclosure1.png" width="90%" height="90%" />